MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ### Visualization of the rich text editor configuration file

 The following two images visually identify the two configuration sections.
-For the full configuration file, see [Use the web resource for organization-wide changes](#use-the-webresource-for-organization-wide-changes).
+For the full configuration file, go to [Use the web resource for organization-wide changes](#use-the-web-resource-for-organization-wide-changes).

 **defaultSupportedProps**